apache/apisix/docs/en/latest/getting-started.md

 Apache APISIX provides users with a powerful [Admin API](./admin-api.md) and [APISIX Dashboard](https://github.com/apache/apisix-dashboard).
 In this article, we use the Admin API to walk you through the procedures of creating a Route.

-We can create a [Route](./architecture-design/route.md) and connect it to an [Upstream](./architecture-design/upstream.md)(also known as the backend service).
+We can create a [Route](./architecture-design/route.md) and connect it to an Upstream service(also known as the [Upstream](./architecture-design/upstream.md)).
 When a `Request` arrives at Apache APISIX, Apache APISIX knows which Upstream the request should be forwarded to.

-Because we have configured matching rules for the Route object, Apache APISIX can forward the request to the corresponding Upstream.
+Because we have configured matching rules for the Route object, Apache APISIX can forward the request to the corresponding Upstream service.
 The following code is an example of a Route configuration:

 ```json
 {